bayytr/node-metadata/README.md

 - Selected AI provider (GPT or Gemini)
 - Selected model for each AI provider
 - Token usage display preference

+The current configuration is displayed at the top of the menu for easy reference.

 ## API Keys